 Wedding Budget Contingency Planning

 Every wedding budget should reserve a contingency — a buffer for the costs you cannot predict until planning is underway.
 Vendor overages, currency swings on destination weddings, last-minute guest additions, weather contingencies, and gratuities are the most common line items that blow up otherwise-careful budgets.
+Without a contingency, every surprise becomes a crisis that forces you to cut from other categories or go into debt.

 Step-by-Step Guide